JosephLai241/URS/README.md

 ![CSVs created](https://github.com/JosephLai241/Universal-Reddit-Scraper/blob/assets/Screenshots/csvcreated.png)

 # List of things I still have to add or change in this program
-- As of now, users would have to start over if they decide they are not satisfied with their scrape settings.
+- As of now, users would have to start over if they decide they are not satisfied with their scrape settings when using the basic scraper.
 I might look into adding an option to either go back and redo the subreddit scrape settings or to completely start over.
 This way users will have options.

-- I am still not exactly sure how to do PRAW exception handling, will have to look into that a bit more to catch invalid Reddit credentials, forbidden HTTP responses, etc.

 - Considering adding an option where users can specify the data fields they would like in the CSV files instead of the current default fields.

+- A user suggested that I could add database support so that CSV is not the only export option.
+Added it to the projects tab!